Ambulance case: Arrest businessman Richard Jakpa – Court orders

 The High Court in Accra has issued a bench warrant for the arrest of businessman Richard Jakpa who is standing trial together with former Deputy Minister for Finance Cassiel Ato Forson over the purchase of ambulances said to be unfit for purpose.

-He together with Dr. Ato Forson, the Minority Leader in Parliament and Sylvester Anemana, a former Chief Director at the Ministry of Health, (who has since been discharged following Attorney General Nolle Prosequi) are standing trial for allegedly willfully causing financial loss of €2.37 million to the state, through a contract to purchase 200 ambulances for the Ministry of Health.
+He together with Dr. Ato Forson, the Minority Leader in Parliament and Sylvester Anemana, a former Chief Director at the Ministry of Health, (who has since been discharged following Attorney General’s Nolle Prosequi) are standing trial for allegedly wilfully causing financial loss of €2.37 million to the state, through a contract to purchase 200 ambulances for the Ministry of Health.

-They have pleaded not guilty to the five counts of willfully causing financial loss to the state, abetment of crime, contravention of the Public Procurement Act and intentionally misapplying public property.
+They have pleaded not guilty to the five counts of wilfully causing financial loss to the state, abetment of crime, contravention of Public Procurement Act and intensionally misapplying public property.

-Dr. Forson was granted a GH¢3 million self-reconnaissance bail, while Anemana was granted a bail of GH¢1 million with three surgeries one of whom must be a public servant not below the rank of a Director.
+Dr. Forson was granted a GHc3 million self-reconnaissance bail, while Anemana was granted a bail of GHc1 million with three surgeries one whom must be a public servant not below the rank of a Director.

-Businessman, Richard Jakpa on the other hand was granted a bail of GH¢5 million bail with three sureties one of whom must be justified with documents of a landed property.
+Businessman, Richard Jakpa on the other hand was granted a bail of GHc5 million bail with three sureties one of whom must be justified with documents of a landed property.

-This, Justice Afia Serwah Asare-Botwe, a Justice of the Court of Appeal sitting as an additional High Court judge said, the said excused duty is not acceptable to the Court.
+This, Justice Afia Serwah Asare-Botwe, a Justice of the Court of Appeal sitting as an additional High Court judge said the excused duty is not acceptable to the Court.

 “A document purporting to be an excuse duty from the …hospital was sent to the clerk of this court via WhatsApp,” the Court said.

-Justice Asare-Botwe noted that the third accused dispensed his lawyer two days ago and is yet to hire a new counsel.
+Justice Asare-Botwe noted that, the third accused has dispensed of his lawyer two days ago and is yet to hire a new counsel.

 “This court will err on the side of caution and issue a warrant for his arrest,” Justice Asare-Botwe ordered.